Add WordPress SSL and Move from HTTP to HTTPS

 Adjustments in the .htaccess file

-Next, set up a rule to redirect all traffic from HTTP to HTTPS by customizing the .htaccess file.
+Next, customize the .htaccess file to set up a rule redirecting all traffic from HTTP to HTTPS.
 You can access this file via the hosting provider’s dashboard, which is often based on cPanel, or via an FTP tool like FileZilla.

 To do this, open the .htaccess file and add the lines of code to it.